Me, Too: The Day my Parents Killed the Pedophile

 But I digress again.
 I remember like it was yesterday.
 My uncle used to come to my house every Sunday and on this particular day, he got up from the living room seat to take his leave and told Daddy that I’d walk him out to the car.
 I tried to think of different reasons not to—homework, a phone call to my best friend, not feeling well, playing with the dog, not hearing…..
 But nothing worked.
 I had to show our guest out, particularly after he’d been so generous with gifts.

-I walked as slowly as I could all the way out to his car, trying to prolong what I knew was coming.
+I walked as slowly as I could all the way out to his car, trying to delay what I knew was coming.
 But this time was different.
 This time, when we reached the car and he grabbed me, hauling me close to his smoke-smelling wheezes and fumbling to get his gnarled hand down past the elastic band of my pants….

 That’s when my mom hit him from behind with the shovel.

-She was screaming at him to stay away from her daughter, punctuating my name with kick after kick in his balls as he doubled over, writhing on the ground, twisting to get away from her vicious foot.
+She was screaming at him to stay away from her daughter, punctuating my name with kick after kick to his balls as he doubled over, writhing on the ground, twisting to get away from her vicious foot.